-Applicants for admission to credit programs must have all required credentials (i.e., application, transcripts, test scores) on file in the Office of Admissions by the Admission and Records Application / Document Deadline Date for the semester in which they plan to enroll.
+Applicants for admission to credit programs must have all required documentation and credentials (i.e., application, transcripts, test scores) on file in the Office of Admissions by the admission and records application/document deadline date for the semester in which they plan to enroll.

-The 2017-2018 Admission Application / Document Deadline Dates for the DeKalb Campus and the Newton Campus are as follows:
+The 2018-2019 Admission Application / Document Deadline Dates are as follows:

-Fall Semester 2017 Thursday, July 6, 2017 Spring Semester 2018 Tuesday, Nov.
-9, 2017 Summer Semester 2018 Tuesday, April 5, 2018
+Fall Semester 2018 Thursday, July 5, 2018 Spring Semester 2019 Tuesday, Nov.
+8, 2018 Summer Semester 2019 Tuesday, April 4, 2019